 Welcome to my website/blog!
 I am a graduate student in Jonathan Losos’ lab, in the Department of Organismic and Evolutionary Biology at Harvard University.
 I study the interrelationships between habitat, behaviour, and morphology, and though I am interested in all sorts of creatures, I work primarily with lizards.
-Most of my research thus far has been on the South Asian agamid lizard, Sitana ponticeriana, but my future work is likely to be focussed on Anolis lizards.
-Check out the research page for more about my recent and ongoing work.
-See my CV for publications arising from past research experiences mentioned below.
+Check out the research page for more about my recent and ongoing work, and see my CV for publications arising from past research experiences mentioned below.
 My lizard-related blogging efforts can be found at Anole Annals.
+I also write a monthly natural history column, Creature Feature, for The Hindu’s BL Ink.

 I graduated in 2011 from Amherst College, where I worked in the Miller/Levin lab on the evolution of sexual dimorphism in the floral biology of Lycium californicum for my honours thesis.
 I also participated in a project to determine the direction of dispersal of Lycium between Africa and east Asia, using the remarkable S-RNase mating system locus to infer population history.